Luxury cars, MAGA flags and Facebook invites: How an unknown Idaho family organized the Portland rally that turned deadly

 Kuzmenko, who declined to comment at length for this story, has said publicly that it was not his intention for cruise participants to confront protesters directly, or for the caravan to end in violence.
 The goal, his family members said in interviews, was simply to show support for the president.

 But coverage of the caravan took on a life of its own, becoming fodder for conspiracy and propaganda outlets.
-The Epoch Times, a pro-Trump publication barred from advertising on Facebook because of nontransparent spending practices, featured Kuzmenko, referring to him by his alternate name, in its live coverage of the event on social media.
+The Epoch Times, a pro-Trump publication tied to the Falun Gong spiritual movement critical of the Chinese government, featured Kuzmenko, referring to him by his alternate name, in its live coverage of the event on social media.

 “MAGA is heading into Portland,” right-wing provocateur Jack Posobiec, a correspondent for the pro-Trump One America News, wrote on Twitter.
 The tweet was shared the next morning by Trump, who added, “GREAT PATRIOTS!”